- Issue: Straps holding fuel tank break

 Contact Lieff Cabraser

-If you were personally injured, or a loved one was killed, due to a car or pickup truck fuel tank fire, please contact an attorney at Lieff Cabraser experienced in handling personal injury and wrongful death cases against auto manufacturers.
+If you were personally injured, or a loved one was killed, due to a car or pickup truck fuel tank fire, please use the form below to contact an attorney at Lieff Cabraser experienced in handling personal injury and wrongful death cases against auto manufacturers.
 There is no charge or obligation for our review of your case.

 You may also contact us by telephone toll free at 1-866-313-1973 and request to speak to vehicle fire attorney Mark Chalos.
 We will also investigate vehicles made by other manufacturers that caught fire and led to an injury, death or significant property damage.